 To illustrate the case, data was collected over a 61-day period in February-April 2018 using a Proteus multiprobe at a large WWTW (PE 93,500).
 BOD and COD was monitored alongside a variety of other parameters in 5-minute intervals and then daily averages were calculated.

-This data was then combined with typical data for ASP process formulae and coefficients to calculate the oxygen requirement for the observed BOD value at three different flow rates (Lenntech, 2020); cost of electricity was based on a generic kWh estimate.
+This data was then combined with typical data for ASP process formulae and coefficients to calculate the oxygen requirement for the observed BOD value at three different flow rates (Lenntech, 2020); cost of electricity was based on a generic kWh estimate of £0.12 per kWh.
 The flow rates were a low, medium and high selected based on all the observed data for the trial period.
 This was then used to calculate the average cost for BOD removal for both a variable speed pump and a fixed speed pump, a summary is shown in Table 1; for brevity, the overall cost average for the entire trial period is shown.

 Over 12 months, based purely on BOD, the savings are considerable.
 This data will vary between each treatment works depending on individual machinery specifications and treatment procedure, but the savings margins are by no means small to start with.
 There is considerable scope for increased cost and operational efficiency for the most expensive and energy intensive part of the wastewater treatment process.